Haven Homes partners Seso Global in new estate launch – The Sun Nigeria

 Maduka Nweke

-Haven Homes, a real estate developer, is now in partnership with Seso Global, a property sales and marketing company for the launch of the second phase of Richmond Pearl Estate; with popular musician and entertainer, Falz, billed as special guest at the launch.
+Haven Homes, a real estate developer, in partnership with Seso Global, a property sales and marketing company is set for the launch of the second phase of Richmond Pearl Estate; with popular musician and entertainer, Falz, billed as special guest at the launch.

-Tayo Sonuga, CEO Haven Homes, said with Phase One of the estate sold out, the firm has already seen good uptake for the second phase.
+Tayo Sonuga, CEO, Haven Homes, said with Phase One of the estate has sold out as the firm has seen good uptake for the second phase.

-“We are looking forward to showing the quality of our products to a wider audience during this launch on March 28 from 12 till 5pm and believe we offer something unique to Lagos,” he said.
-“The event held at Richmond Gate is designed to showcase this and give the opportunity for families to tour the homes.”
+“We are looking forward to showing the quality of our products to a wider audience during this launch on March 28 and believe we will offer something unique to Lagos,” he said.
+“The event held at Richmond Gate is designed to showcase and give opportunity for families to tour the homes.”

 According to Mr. Sonuga, Heineken and Rite Foods have also partnered with the developers to provide refreshments to participants at the launch.